upmsilab/2025JuneFHIRConnectathon/README.md

 ### Track goals

-- Validate conformance of resources to draft NHDR FHIR IG profiles.
 - Successfully submit FHIR resources to a central server.
+- Successfully submit FHIR bundle to a central server.
 - Use $validate operation for IG conformance.
 - Provide feedback to refine the IG and profiles.